rcwowo/vod-archive/README.md

 </div>

 ## About this repo.
-This is a work-in-progress project that uses a combination of Airtable and other automations to maintain a fully functional VOD archive for Twitch streams, or even other platforms.
+This is a project that uses a combination of Airtable and other automations to maintain a fully functional VOD archive for Twitch streams, or even other platforms.
 Complete with:

 * Chat Replay
 * Game Category Sorting
 * Date Sorting
-* Keyword Searching (hopefully, soon)
+* Keyword Searching

 And of course, this project is open source and fully available under the [MIT License](LICENSE) - modify to your hearts content.